-- Theory of Five, Author: Melissa Verplank cost \$29.95 ISBN # 1732379718 - The New Complete Dog Book, 22nd Edition, by American Kennel Club cost \$42.99 ISBN # 1621871738 responsible for his/her personal tools and supplies; they are not to be borrowed from the school unless approval from the instructor has been given.
+• Theory of Five, Author: Melissa Verplank - cost \$29.95 ISBN # 1732379718

+• The New Complete Dog Book, 22nd Edition, by American Kennel Club - cost \$42.99 ISBN # 1621871738

 All prices for programs are as printed herein.
 There are no additional costs or supplies necessary for program completion.
 A student who needs additional practice can purchase additional supplies, tools, or hours from the school.
-Each student is
+Each student is responsible for his/her personal tools and supplies.
+Extra tools and supplies may be purchased from the school.
+Tools and supplies are not to be borrowed from the school unless approval from the instructor has been given.